 Torvehallerne, the glass market in the centre of Copenhagen, sells fresh fruit and vegetables, fresh fish, meat, cheese, and lots of ready-to-eat choices from coffee and pastries to sandwiches and pizza.
 It’s located between the busy Nørreport Station and Dronning Louises Bridge which crosses the Copenhagen lakes.
 It’s a perfect place to go for breakfast, lunch, dinner, groceries, or just a browse around, you’ll find something tasty and exciting.

 When the sun is out, sitting outside and enjoying a cold drink and something to eat is a beloved treat; you’ll see the picnic tables fill up fast in good weather.

 Not sure where to start with these large market halls?
 We’ve done the leg-work to find out what’s good, and what’s very good.

-Here’s our guide for finding the best of Torvehallerne, Copenhagen’s glass market:
+Here’s our guide to what to eat, drink and see at Torvehallerne, Copenhagen’s glass market: